Angela Anaconda: Conception

-Created by Joanna Ferrone and Sue Rose, the show first started as a small series of shorts on Nickelodeon's animated sketch series, KaBlam!
+Created by Joanna Ferrone and Sue Rose, the show first started as a series of shorts on Nickelodeon's animated sketch series, KaBlam!.
 Toronto, ON-based Decode Entertainment (now known as "WildBrain") and now-defunct C.O.R.E.
-Digital Pictures developed Angela Anaconda into a long-form series in 1999.
+Toons developed Angela Anaconda into a long-form series in 1999.

 Animation

 The show features cutout animation, in which characters are made using grayscale photographs.
-The production studio, C.O.R.E.
-Digital Pictures, used Elastic Reality software to superimpose models' faces onto computer-generated bodies and backgrounds.
+C.O.R.E.
+Toons used Elastic Reality software to superimpose models' faces onto computer-generated bodies and backgrounds.

+An immersive interactive online companion project for Angela Anaconda was developed by producer Dan Fill and the team at Decode Entertainment.
+Angela Anaconda Online went on to be nominated for a BAFTA.

 Telecast and home release

 The show formerly aired on Fox Family (now as Freeform) until 2001, along Nickelodeon and Starz Kids and Family in the United States.
 Teletoon aired it in Canada.
 Internationally, the series was broadcast on Nickelodeon.
 In the UK, Angela Anaconda aired on Cartoon Network, Channel 4 and Pop.

 Although the series has not had a complete DVD release, the first 20 episodes were distributed across four volumes in Australia, where the program is broadcast on Nickelodeon and ABC Kids.

 In France, an Angela Anaconda channel is available on Pluto TV.

 As of 2025, the show is now streamed for free on The Roku Channel.